bitnami/containers/containers/nginx/README.md

 docker run -p 8080:80 8443:443 bitnami/nginx
 ```

-Access your webserver in the browser by navigating to
+Access your web server in the browser by navigating to
 [http://localhost:8080](http://localhost:8080/).

-**Note!**
-Ensure you have root permissions on your host if you are trying to bind to privileged ports.

 # Configuration

 ## Adding custom virtual hosts

 The default nginx.conf includes virtual hosts placed in `/bitnami/nginx/conf/vhosts/*.conf`.
 You can
-mount a volume at `/bitnami/nginx/conf/vhosts` from your host containing your custom virtual hosts.
+mount a directory at `/bitnami/nginx/conf/vhosts` from your host containing your custom virtual
+hosts.

 ```bash
 docker run -v /path/to/nginx/vhosts:/bitnami/nginx/conf/vhosts bitnami/nginx